 Picking of the puppies will start around 7 weeks old, starting with the stud owner and ourselves.
 People on the deposit list get the next pick and any left available will be posted to Facebook ASAP.
 It is easiest if people come and meet the puppies in person before it is time to pick, but we understand that it can be difficult to travel for some owners.
 We try to have puppy play times between 5-7 weeks old so everyone can play with the puppies in person before picking begins.
 These are usually on weekends, but some weekends we may not be available.
 Puppy Play times are posted every week to our Facebook page.
 These are great times to come and meet us, the puppies, and the dogs.
 During picking, we are willing to discuss each puppy on the phone and have people pick their puppy over the phone.

 The puppies have started clicker training around 7 weeks old.
 We use string cheese and a variety of flavors of Zukes minis for treats.
 We introduce the clicker in the puppy palace and the basement.
 We usually try some clicker training outside, but very few puppies can focus that much outside yet.
 Each litter gets at least one lesson and we try to fit in a couple before going to new homes.
 We try to do the first lesson before picking, which helps us evaluate their food drive and focus.
 New owners should start new places with the fewest distractions and then work up from there.
 Some puppies are more food motivated than others.
 Training before meal times can be helpful for those that are not as food motivated.
 I alsot like having a large variety of treats to choose from the first few lessons.
 This will help when you start puppy classes.
-There is tons of info at this site for clicker training http://www.clickertraining.com/
+There is a lot of info at this site for clicker training http://www.clickertraining.com/

 The puppies have started potty training.
-They are doing amazing about pottying outside, but still have accidents in the house and will still go overnight.
+Every litter does amazing about pottying outside, but still have accidents in the house and will still go overnight.
 If they are not doing well (some puppies do struggle more than others, we will tell you at the 7 week picking.
 Carry them outside as soon as you remove them from their kennel.
 It is not unusual for them to potty multiple times outside before they are done.
 Make sure they go out right away after naps and eating.
 We find that most of our puppies will potty a lot the first couple hours of the morning and after meals.
 In the inside play area we have an area with turf that the puppies use.
 I find this a lot less messy than the bedding options or puppy potty pads, that they always seem to shred.
 We get ours from PetEdge.com.
 Cloth pads are also an option and we use them some in our basement.

 Puppies will come with a small amount of food, toy, and blanket with the dam and litter's scent as available.
 We also send a folder with their paperwork-veterinary sheet, registration paperwork for the microchips, and a copy of the contract.